 The Lubahn Trail switchbacks down the mountain with little benches to stop and rest along the way if your calves are burning.
 It will pop you out just up from the trailhead for the Olivine Trail.

-On Alltrails this is called the South Table Mountain trail.
+On Alltrails this is called the Olivine trail loop.

 6. North Table Mountain and Rim Rock Loop